antoniofractuous/MEAN-stack-angular/README.md

 ![ssh](./images/ssh-connect.png)

 Once we have copied the SSH command, we change directories to our Downloads folder because that is where our private key is located.
-Then we run:
+So on our terminal we run:

 `cd Downloads`